vkbsb/lol-wars/README.md

 #The Target
 We would like to add a bunch of features like challenging friends, leaderboards and ranked games etc. Here is a wireframe that we made demonstrating that vision:
 [LoL-Wars Vision](https://github.com/vkbsb/lol-wars/raw/master/docs/lol-wars.swf)

+#Security
+The current implementation is a proof of concept and assumes that there is no malicious behavior from the users' part.
+For starters we dont' have login authentication for using the summoner names.
+If a summoner name is already in use, if somebody else starts using the same summoner name for playing the game, the game will behave in unexpected manner.
+Secondly we are using firebase store without any authentication which leads to possibility that users' can manipulate games if they access/modify the game's data store.